Bdeering1/Web-Portfolio/README.md

 # Web Portfolio
-Digital portfolio displaying a few of my notable web projects
+Hi I'm Bryn, this is my digital portfolio.
+Where I show off a few of my notable web projects.
+Please click the link which takes you to my GitHub pages site.

 #### Projects include: